 - Neurolemma, Schwann cells, sarcolemma

-And the answers are: 1.
+Answers: 1.
 D; 2.
 C; 3.
 A; 4.
 A; 5.
 C

-Your NASM certified personal trainer exam will be scored immediately by the web-based testing software you used to take it, so you will receive a preliminary result as soon as you’re done.
+Your NASM-certified personal trainer exam will be scored immediately by the web-based testing software you used to take it, so you will receive a preliminary result as soon as you’re done.
 If it’s a pass (and it’s our aim with this NASM study guide to ensure just that), you can present this result to a potential employer while you wait for your official verified result from NASM, which usually takes about two weeks.

 If you don’t pass, don’t be hard on yourself.
-The NASM CPT exam covers some pretty intense material and it’s possible you just underestimated what to expect.
+The NASM CPT exam covers some pretty intense material, and it’s possible you just underestimated what to expect.
 I mean, very few people go into personal training expecting to have to learn what the heck lysosomes, ribosomes, and endoplasmic reticula are.
 That’s why the pass rate is only 65%!

 Remember, you can always retake the NASM CPT exam.
 And if this happens to you, just take a deep breath and approach your studies differently.
 We’ll show you exactly how to do that in the next section of our NASM study guide...